Despite booming consumer demand, VC interest in e-commerce startups falls in 2020 – TechCrunch

 So when I was reading Q2 venture capital data on the state of retail tech broadly, and e-commerce tech more specifically, I was expecting a stellar quarter with lots of dollars invested into a great many deals.

 And yet, while Q2 2020 was a bit better than Q1 2020 for e-commerce VC results, it wasn’t much of a comeback.
-And the first half of this year is pretty damn slow overall, when compared to prior results for e-commerce-focused venture capital deals.
+The first half of this year is pretty damn slow overall, when compared to prior results for e-commerce-focused venture capital deals.

 What gives?
 I have an idea or two, but first, let’s parse the data that business market data provider CB Insights compiled, as we extend our apparently never-quite-ending look at the ridiculously interesting first-half of 2020 for startups and VCs.